 One aspect that many people like to focus on after the hoildays are financial goals for the new year.
-This week we’re fortunate again to have the knowledgable Emily Shutt with us to share her expertise on financial freedom.
+This week we’re fortunate again to have the knowledgable Emily Shutt with us to share her expertise on financial freedom and lifestyle planning, a new way to look at budgeting.
 If you’re a person who needs some guidance or simply want to revisit your financial goals as an individual or with your partner, this information will help you reframe your thoughts around finances.

 Lifestyle Planning for the New Year

 2019 is here!
 If you’ve set an intention to pay more attention to your finances this year, but maybe the sterile, male-dominated Financial Guru advice isn’t your vibe, you’ve come to the right place!
 The guidelines below will help you get on track and stay on track throughout 2019 and beyond.

 - The B Word: A lot of people get freaked out by the word … budget.
 It can feel restrictive, and no one wants to feel like they’re giving their freedom and joy away for the sake of saving some money.
 What if we called it something else?
 I prefer to use “lifestyle plan” or “financial freedom plan” – it puts a more positive spin on the concept, which puts you in the right frame of mind to start looking at your money in more resourceful and creative ways.